 - Intellectual Property Litigation

-Kellogg Hansen attorneys currently represent American Express in the Supreme Court’s most significant Rule of Reason antitrust case in two decades.
+Kellogg Hansen attorneys successfully served as appellate counsel to American Express in the Supreme Court’s most significant Rule of Reason antitrust case in two decades.
 Ohio v.
-American Express Co., No. 16-1454 (U.S.).
+American Express Co., 138 S. Ct.
+2274 (2018).

 Kellogg Hansen partner Derek Ho is currently serving as co-lead counsel for the plaintiffs in a major antitrust litigation against the two leading providers of dealer management systems, CDK Global, LLC and The Reynolds & Reynolds Company.
 Kellogg Hansen attorneys have spearheaded the investigation of the core claims in this antitrust litigation.
 In 2017, Global Competition Review named partners Derek Ho, Michael Nemelka, and Aaron Panner “Litigators of the Week” for successfully obtaining a rare preliminary injunction on behalf of their client, Authenticom, Inc. In re Dealer Management Systems Antitrust Litigation, MDL No. 2817 (N.D.
 Ill.).

 Kellogg Hansen attorneys represent Viamedia Corporation in an antitrust suit alleging unlawful tying and exclusive dealing in the local cable advertising representation market.
 The Court has denied Comcast’s motion to dismiss and the parties have completed discovery.
 Viamedia Inc. v.
 Comcast Corp., No. 16-cv-05486 (N.D.
 Ill.).